chenxingqiang/secret-learn/doc/related_projects.rst

 Other estimators and tasks
 --------------------------

-Not everything belongs or is mature enough for the central jax-sklearn project.
-The following are projects providing interfaces similar to jax-sklearn for additional learning algorithms, infrastructures and tasks.
+Not everything belongs or is mature enough for the central secret-learn project.
+The following are projects providing interfaces similar to secret-learn for additional learning algorithms, infrastructures and tasks.

 **Time series and forecasting**

 - `aeon <https://github.com/aeon-toolkit/aeon>`_ A
-  jax-sklearn compatible toolbox for machine learning with time series (fork of `sktime`_).
+  secret-learn compatible toolbox for machine learning with time series (fork of `sktime`_).

 - `Darts <https://unit8co.github.io/darts/>`_ A Python library for user-friendly forecasting and anomaly detection on time series.
 It contains a variety of models, from classics such as ARIMA to deep neural networks.
-The forecasting models can all be used in the same way, using fit() and predict() functions, similar to jax-sklearn.
+The forecasting models can all be used in the same way, using fit() and predict() functions, similar to secret-learn.

-- `sktime <https://github.com/sktime/sktime>`_ A jax-sklearn compatible
+- `sktime <https://github.com/sktime/sktime>`_ A secret-learn compatible
   toolbox for machine learning with time series including time series classification/regression and (supervised/panel) forecasting.

 - `skforecast <https://github.com/JoaquinAmatRodrigo/skforecast>`_ A Python library
-  that eases using jax-sklearn regressors as multi-step forecasters.
-It also works with any regressor compatible with the jax-sklearn API.
+  that eases using secret-learn regressors as multi-step forecasters.
+It also works with any regressor compatible with the secret-learn API.

 - `tslearn <https://github.com/tslearn-team/tslearn>`_ A machine learning library for time series that offers tools for pre-processing and feature extraction as well as